 - Infrastructure: Station buildings, platforms, railway tracks.

-- State of Disrepair: Partially in ruins, some sections still accessible.
+- State of disrepair: Partially in ruins, some sections still accessible.

-5: The Fort of Socoa
+5: The Socoa Fort

 Site Features